Lobo2444/House-Price-Prediction-FastAPI/README.md

 Interactive Frontend: A user-friendly web interface is created using Streamlit.
 This frontend allows users to input house features via sliders and dropdowns, sends a request to the FastAPI backend, and displays the returned prediction.

-Containerization: The entire backend application is containerized using Docker, ensuring a consistent and reproducible environment for deployment.

 Tech Stack
 Backend: Python, FastAPI, Uvicorn